 Hemp oil is full of fatty acids that can prevent or reduce acne–causing inflammation and are beneficial for the skin.
-A study published by the Journal of Clinical Investigation suggests that the CBD in hemp oil may even be effective for clearing acne marks.
+A study published by the Journal of Clinical Investigation suggests that the CBD in it may even be effective for clearing acne marks.
 The study suggests that CBD interacts with the sebum glands and alter sebum production.
 Sebum is an oily substance that our body naturally produces to moisturize itself, but overproduction of sebum leads to acne outbreaks.
-So, by temporarily reducing the production of sebum, hemp oil may reduce or prevent acne.
+So, by temporarily reducing the production of sebum, it may reduce or prevent acne.

 Could relieve muscle tension